Generalized Stokes laws for active colloids and their applications: Discussion and summary

 The present paper focuses on the deterministic parts of the problem, though the stochastic equations have been presented.
-In a future work, we will explore the stochastic aspects more fully, using Langevin and Smoluchowski description derived in this paper.
-In particular, renormalization group ideas applied to different scales, for example, at microscopic scale there is no detailed balance in active matter, but the coarse-grained equations of motions \cite{ramaswamy2010,marchetti2013} may still show emergent detailed balance.
-The formalism can also be extended to study fluctuations in suspensions of polymers \cite{jayaraman2012,laskar2013,laskar2015brownian,pandey2016flow}, membranes, etc. Applications of our method to collective phenomena in magnetotactic colloids and to active rheology will be presented in forthcoming work as will be the extension of our method to ellipsoidal particles.
+In a future work, we will explore the stochastic aspects more fully, using the Langevin and Smoluchowski description derived in this paper.
+The formalism can also be extended to study fluctuations in chains of active particles \cite{jayaraman2012,laskar2013,laskar2015brownian,pandey2016flow}.
+Applications of our method to collective phenomena in magnetotactic colloids and to active rheology will be presented in forthcoming work as will be the extension to ellipsoidal particles.